 Members make periodic visits to local retirement, independent and assisted living facilities in Tustin.
 The purpose of the visits is to offer the resident senior citizens friendship and entertainment through activities such as: Pet Day, BINGO and other activities that are organized by the new member class.

-*Are you interested in being put on a Wait List to be notified if there is room in 9th and 10th grade for the 2017-2018 Year?
+We are currently accepting Waitlist Forms for incoming 9-10th Grade Assisteens.
 Please click on this link for the Assisteen Wait List Form.
 Print it out and MAIL it in to the Assistance League of Tustin 445 El Camino Real, Tustin, CA 92780.

 If you are interested in becoming an Assisteen this year, you may also contact the Assistance League of Santa Ana at 714-664-0547 or email@example.com.